Assessing imbalance in signed brain networks: Introduction

-A different class of algorithms attempts to filter a correlation matrix by letting its values `dress' peculiar graph topologies, supposedly isolating the most relevant correlations\footnote{A threshold is, thus, still individuated, although only indirectly.}.\\
+\textit{Filtering algorithms.} A different class of algorithms attempts to filter a correlation matrix by letting its values `dress' peculiar graph topologies, supposedly isolating the most relevant correlations - a threshold is, thus, still individuated, although only indirectly.

-\textit{Filtering correlations via the MST.} The most popular filtering approach returns the so-called Maximum Spanning Tree (MST), a technique retaining the $N-1$ largest correlations and ensuring that \emph{i)} loops are discarded; \emph{ii)} each node is reachable from any other node via a path that is the widest between its endpoints; \emph{iii)} the total weight is greater than, or equal to, the total weight of any other spanning tree.
-It can be obtained upon running the Kruskal's algorithm and is often employed to distinguish the connector areas (i.e. the most central ones) from the provincial areas (i.e. the most peripheral ones)~\cite{Rammal1986,Mantegna1999,Caldarelli2012,Mastrandrea2017,Mastrandrea2021}.
+The most popular filtering approach returns the so-called \emph{Maximum Spanning Tree} (MST), a technique retaining the $N-1$ largest correlations while ensuring that \emph{i)} loops are discarded; \emph{ii)} each node is reachable from any other node via a path that is the widest between its endpoints; \emph{iii)} the total weight is greater than, or equal to, the total weight of any other spanning tree.
+This method can be applied upon running the Kruskal's algorithm and is often employed to distinguish the connector regions (i.e. the most central ones) from the provincial regions (i.e. the most peripheral ones)~\cite{Rammal1986,Mantegna1999,Caldarelli2012,Mastrandrea2017,Mastrandrea2021}.

 The Kruskal's algorithm can be slightly modified by adding the extra condition that no edge between any two nodes that are already connected is allowed.
-Upon doing so, a Maximum Spanning Forest (MSF) is obtained, i.e. a set of disconnected trees usually interpreted as the backbone of a set of communities\footnote{Notice that such a technique differs from the one prescribing to run the Kruskal's algorithm on a disconnected graph, as it discards the edges that would join the different components of the MST, beside those generating loops.}.
+Upon doing so, a \emph{Maximum Spanning Forest} (MSF) is obtained, i.e. a set of disconnected trees usually interpreted as the backbone of a set of communities.
+Both the MST and the MSF are rather different from their random counterparts~\cite{Bardella2016}, their structural organisation providing a topological signature of the emergence of diseases such as schizophrenia~\cite{Mastrandrea2021}.

-Both the MST and the MSF are rather different from their random counterparts~\cite{Bardella2016}, their structural organisation providing a topological signature of the arising of diseases such as schizophrenia~\cite{Mastrandrea2021}.
-Coming to the financial literature, the authors of~\cite{Bonanno2004} filter the correlation matrix induced by a set of daily time series of stock returns from the NYSE throughout the whole period considered there, i.e. $1987$-$1998$, by calculating the Minimum Spanning Tree defined by the $N-1$ smallest correlation-induced distances (see footnote~\ref{foot3}).\\